Visiting Ours

-"Visiting Ours" is the fifth episode (Note: The episode is listed as the fifth episode of the season on the DVD collection, but originally aired as the sixth episode.) of the first season of the American television satirical sitcom Arrested Development.
+"Visiting Ours" is the fifth (Note: The episode is listed as the fifth episode of the season in the DVD box set, but originally aired as the sixth.) episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by co-executive producer John Levenstein and consulting producer Richard Rosenstock, and directed by Greg Mottola.
-It originally aired on Fox on December 7, 2003.
+It originally aired on the Fox Network on December 7, 2003.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
-In the episode, needing information from George Sr.'s secretary Kitty, Michael attempts to use her crush on Gob to get it.
-Meanwhile, Tobias and Lindsay attend couples therapy and George Michael attempts to conquer his fear of visiting George Sr. in prison.
+In the episode, Michael, needing information from George Sr. secretary Kitty, attempts to use her attraction to Gob to obtain it.
+Meanwhile, Tobias and Lindsay attend couples therapy, and George Michael attempts to conquer his fear of visiting his grandfather in prison, but ends up further reinstating it.

+The cut-off shorts that Tobias sports were chosen by costume designer Katie Sparks, who specifically purchased shorts meant for women to add another layer to the joke.
+"Visiting Ours" received generally positive reviews from critics, with Odenkirk's scenes alongside Cross being considered a highlight.
+Since airing, the episode has received thematic analysis from both scholars and critics.